clementlefevre/clementlefevre.github.io/_posts/2021-11-23-getting-clojure.md

   feature: getting_clojure/joy-division-closer.jpg
 ---

+*The  Appiani family tomb in Genoa  (cover for Joy Division - Closer 1980).*

 ## Go go go !
 I recently had to ship a small interactive tool that for some reasons should not be deployed on a server.